appfigures/wp-blockshare/README.md

 ----

 Feel free to use this plugin as you see fit wherever you feel like it'll do some good.
-If you run into any issues or have any suggestions for improvement please open an issue or try to fix and submit a pull request.
+If you run into any issues or have any suggestions for improvement please open an issue or submit a pull request.